What is a Home Warranty and Do You Need It?

-Buyers may be more interested in purchasing a house with a home warranty as opposed to without one, because it offers coverage and protection and may end up saving hundreds or even thousands of dollars in the long term.
+Buyers may be more interested in purchasing a house with a home warranty than without one because it offers coverage and protection and may save hundreds or even thousands of dollars in the long term.

 Why Do You Need a Home Warranty?

 - A home warranty is a warranty that covers repairs or replaces a range of home appliances and systems in your house, such as the electrical, plumbing, and HVAC systems, due to natural wear and tear or damage.

 - Oftentimes, home warranties require deductibles, and sometimes there are additional costs.

 - A home warranty covers items for reasons that are not normally covered by homeowners insurance which usually insures the homeowner for damage or injury due to theft, flooding, etc.